-The election of directors (Proposal 1) and the non-binding advisory resolution approving the Company's executive compensation program (Proposal 2); are all considered non-routine matters under applicable rules.
-A broker or other nominee cannot vote shares without instructions on non-routine matters, and therefore broker non-votes may exist in connection with Proposals 1 and 2.
+The election of directors (Proposal 1), the non-binding advisory resolution approving the Company's executive compensation program (Proposal 2) and the approval of the AZZ Inc. 2018 Employee Stock Purchase Plan (Proposal 3), are all considered non-routine matters under applicable rules.
+A broker or other nominee cannot vote shares without instructions on non-routine matters, and therefore broker non-votes may exist in connection with Proposals 1, 2 and 3.

-The proposal for the ratification of the appointment of BDO USA, LLP as the Company's independent registered public accounting firm for the fiscal year ending February 28, 2018 (Proposal 3) is considered a routine matter under applicable rules.
-A broker or other nominee may generally vote on routine matters, and therefore no broker non-votes are expected in connection with Proposal 3.
+The proposal for the ratification of the appointment of BDO USA, LLP as the Company's independent registered public accounting firm for the fiscal year ending February 28, 2019 (Proposal 4) is considered a routine matter under applicable rules.
+A broker or other nominee may generally vote on routine matters, and therefore no broker non-votes are expected in connection with Proposal 4.